#

 4.0 Reviews

-Ponte dei Sogni is a magical little shop in Venice, perfect for finding handcrafted wooden toys, books, puzzles, and board games designed with a Venetian touch.
+Ponte dei Sogni is a magical little shop in Venice, perfect for finding handcrafted wooden toys, books, puzzles, and board games designed with a Venetian touch for the kids.
 Everything is made in-house, and the friendly staff is always happy to share the stories behind each creation.

 €10-€30